nfyfamr/jsdoc-example/README.md

 # jsdoc-example
-This repository offers the brief files for practice of jsdoc
+This repository offers the brief files for practice of jsdoc3